davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

 A button automatically edits the start and end of the loop so that the loop is the entire sample.
 Another button automatically edits the root key and the correction so that they match with the evaluation of the [frequency](#doc_freq).

-Any change on a stereo sample may be applied on the linked sample if the option :guilabel:`Stereo editing` is ticked in the [preferences](manual/settings.md#doc_general).
+Any change on a stereo sample may be applied on the linked sample if the option :guilabel:`Stereo editing` is ticked in the [preferences][settings-general].
-Via a multiple selection in the [tree](manual/soundfont-editor/tree.md), several samples may be edited simultaneously.
+Via a multiple selection in the [tree], several samples may be edited simultaneously.

 ## Frequency analysis {#doc_freq}